Efficient parameter sampling for Markov jump processes

-The distribution $P(\theta'|X,S(t))$ depends on a set of sufficient statistics of the MJP trajectory: how much time is spent in each state, and the number of transitions between each pair of states.
-In special circumstances, $\theta$ can be directly sampled from its conditional distribution, otherwise, one has to use a Markov kernel like Metropolis-Hastings or Hamiltonian Monte Carlo to update $\theta$ to $\theta'$.
+In some circumstances, this can be directly sampled from, otherwise, one has to use a Markov kernel like Metropolis-Hastings to update $\theta$ to $\theta'$.
 In any event, this introduces no new technical challenges.

-However, the Gibbs sampling approach comes with a well-known limitation: coupling between path and parameters can result in a very sluggish exploration of parameter and path space.
-We illustrate this in figure~\ref{fig:hist}, which shows the posterior distribution of an MJP parameter (in dashed-blue) is less concentrated than the distribution conditioned on both observations as well the MJP trajectory (dotted-green).
-The coupling is strengthened as the trajectory grows longer, and the Gibbs sampler can mix very poorly for situations with long observation periods, even if the observations themselves are sparse and only mildly informative about the parameters.
+However, the resulting Gibbs sampler can mix very poorly because of coupling between path and parameters.
+We illustrate this in figure~\ref{fig:hist}~\citep[inspired by][]{papaspiliopoulos2007general}, which shows the posterior distribution of an MJP parameter (long-dashes) is less concentrated than the distribution conditioned on both observations as well as path (short-dashes).
+The coupling is strengthened as the trajectory grows longer (right panel), and the Gibbs sampler can mix very poorly with long observation periods, even if the observations themselves are only mildly informative about the parameters.
 Before we describe our actual algorithm, we outline a \naive\ attempt around this coupling.

-For the discrete-time case, this problem of parameter-trajectory coupling can be circumvented by marginalizing out the MJP trajectory and directly sampling from the posterior over parameters $P(\theta|X)$.
-In its simplest form (Algorithm~\ref{alg:disc_time_mh}), this involves a Metropolis-Hastings scheme that proposes a new parameter $\vartheta$ from some proposal distribution $q(\vartheta|\theta)$, accepting or rejecting according to the usual Metropolis-Hastings probability.
-The latter step requires calculating the marginal probabilities $P(X|\theta)$ and $P(X|\theta')$, integrating out the exponential number of possible latent trajectories.
-Fortunately, this marginal probability is a by-product of the forward-backward algorithm used to sample a new trajectory, so that no additional computational burden is involved.